StarRocks/docs/sql-reference/sql-functions/json-functions/json-constructor-functions/json_array.md

 ## Description

-Converts each element of an SQL array to a JSON value and returns a JSON array that consists of the JSON values.
+Converts each element of an SQL array to a JSON value, and returns a JSON array that consists of the JSON values.

 ## Syntax